 Q: Does kava tea work?

 A: Yes.
-Kava tea can provide various benefits.
-This drink is known to contain anesthetic, analgesic, anti-inflammatory, antiseptic, antibacterial, antifungal and diuretic properties.
-Kava tea can also be beneficial in relieving stress and anxiety, addressing menopause symptoms, alleviating skin conditions and more.
+Kava tea can provide various benefits, and it’s known to contain anesthetic, analgesic, anti-inflammatory, antiseptic and diuretic properties.
+Kava tea can be beneficial in relieving stress and anxiety, addressing menopause symptoms, alleviating skin conditions and more.

 Q: Is kava tea safe to drink?

-A: Kava tea is safe to drink.
-However, side effects like liver damage and a scaly skin rash called dermopathy are known to develop if kava tea is consumed in excessive amounts.
+A: Kava tea is safe to drink in moderation.
+Side effects like liver damage and a scaly skin rash called dermopathy may develop if kava tea is consumed in excessive amounts.

 Q: Does kava tea show up on drug tests?

-A: Kava may or may not show up in routine drug tests like a urinary test or a gas chromatography/mass spectometry.22
+A: Kava may or may not show up in routine drug tests like a urinary test or a gas chromatography/mass spectrometry.41

 Q: Where do you buy kava tea?

 A: Kava stores in islands like Fiji or Vanuatu are good places to look for kava products.
-If you happen to go on a vacation in any of these islands, you might want to ask locals for help.
-However, stores like this are uncommon in the U.S., so you can consider buying kava tea and other kava products from a reputable website.23
+If you happen to go on a vacation in any of these islands, you might want to ask locals for recommendations.
+However, stores like this are uncommon in the U.S., so you can consider buying kava tea and other kava products from a reputable website.42